Hudson City School District (Ohio)

 The Hudson City School District (HCSD) is a public school district in Summit County, Ohio, United States.
-It covers most of Hudson, the village of Boston Heights, and some slices of Boston Township and Cuyahoga Falls that apparently weren’t claimed by anyone else.
+It covers most of Hudson, the village of Boston Heights, and some slices of Boston Township and Cuyahoga Falls.

-As of 2021, Hudson High School was ranked No. 460 nationally by U.S. News & World Report.
-This puts it well above average, but still leaves 459 other schools to brag louder.
+As of 2025, Hudson High School was ranked No. 396th nationally and 11th in the state by U.S. News & World Report.

 Schools

 The district currently operates the following schools: